crazii/SBEMU/README.md

 ## Building from source

 macOS, Linux and Windows is supported.
 For Windows, consider using WSL2 + Linux binaries.
-DOS isn't supported officially, because why would you use a single-tasking operating system (either emulated or on old hardware) to build this project? :)
+If you need to frequently debug/test on your local DOS, there's a makeifle.dos for you: `make -f makefile.dos`.

 ### Installing a cross-compiler (DJGPP)